kailashkumar-S/Personal-Blog/about.md

 ![placeholder](/assets/about-meme-1.jpg "Medium example image"){:height="400px" width="400px"}

-Other than spending my time reading I also love to football[A huge manchester United fan] and spend most part of my day listening to songs, a lot.
+Other than reading I also love to watch football[A huge manchester United fan] and listening to a lot of songs.
 Few of my favorite artists include Tame Impala, Kanye west, Arctic monkeys.
-I also spend most parts of my weekend binge-watching cartoons and anime.
-Naruto and adventure time are my all time favourites.
+I also a big fan of cartoons and anime.
+Naruto and adventure time are few of my all time favourites.

 ![placeholder](/assets/about-meme-2.gif "Small example image")